 Also according to our Adventure Roads in Norway book, the more southern waterfall of the pair was technically supposed to have a different name called Skarsfossen.

-Regardless, I tend to think of the two waterfalls together as Låtefossen, and I believe the literature agrees with this naming convention.
+Nevertheless, I tend to think of the two waterfalls together as Låtefossen, and I believe the literature agrees with this naming convention.

 It was definitely busy at the falls during our June 2005 visit despite the threatening weather.